-Perfect storm: Lombardy’s virus disaster is lesson for world
+Many failures combined to unleash death on Italy’s Lombardy

 Italy was the first European country to halt all air traffic with China on Jan.
 31, and even put scanners in airports to check arrivals for fever.
 But by Jan.
 31, it was already too late.
 Epidemiologists now say the virus had been circulating widely in Lombardy since early January, if not before.

 Doctors treating pneumonia in January and February didn’t know it was the coronavirus, since the symptoms were so similar and the virus was still believed to be largely confined to China.
-Even after Italy registered its first homegrown case Feb.
-21, doctors didn’t understand the unusual way COVID-19 could present itself, with some patients experiencing a rapid decline in their ability to breathe.
+Even after Italy registered its Feb.
+21 case, doctors didn’t understand the unusual way COVID-19 could present itself, with some patients experiencing a rapid decline in their ability to breathe.

 “After a phase of stabilization, many deteriorated quickly.
 This was clinical information we didn’t have,” said Dr. Maurizio Marvisi, a pneumologist at a private clinic in hard-hit Cremona.
 “There was practically nothing in the medical literature.”

-Note: A previous version of this story corrected the spelling of Attilio Fontana.